No active connection...

 message, indicating a successful setup for that site.

-Click the trigger char displayed in the Type [...] to begin.
+Type [...] to begin.

 message within the popup.
 This opens a dialog allowing you to customize the trigger char specifically for the current website.